danielclickh/marketing-website-preview/content/lessons/logsvector/index.md

 The **clickhouse-server-21.9** image is a simple install of ClickHouse 21.9, and the **nginx-with-vector** image extends **nginx** and contains a downloaded and unzipped install of Vector.
 {{% /notice %}}

-3. Notice the **docker-compose.yml** file has three volumes defined but commented out.
+3. Notice the **docker-compose.yml** file has two files mounted but commented out.
 You will define the files for those mount points as you work through the lesson.

-From a terminal, run the following command from the folder where you created **docker-compose.yml**:
+4. From a terminal, run the following command from the folder where you created **docker-compose.yml**:
     ```bash
     docker-compose up &
     ```